 Our associate architects or designers are able to do everything, which may make the process run smoother.
-Ask your architect or designer not only to draw up the initial designs but also ask if they can work through second stage designs with your building company such as L&E once planning permission has been obtained.
+Ask your architect or designer not only to draw up the initial designs but also ask if they can work through second stage designs with your building company such as Don’t Move Extend once planning permission has been obtained.

 Following this path may help reduce costs.
 Clients often go direct to an architect or designer to get the initial design work.
 Once planning has been approved it goes to the structural and building stage and costs at this stage are cheaper to go through L&E as we subside their costs.

 A good place to start looking for an architect is the Royal Institute of British Architects online directory on www.ribafind.org